scalameta/scalafmt/docs/configuration.md

 ## Edition

+> Removed in 2.7.0

 Editions are no longer used.
-They're kept for backwards compatibility with old configuration files but new changes to the default Scalafmt formatting behavior will not respect the `edition` setting.
+They were kept for backwards compatibility with old configuration files but new changes to the default Scalafmt formatting behavior will not respect the `edition` setting.